Come chat with us and we will get back to you as soon as possible!

 echo "mongodb-mongosh hold" | sudo dpkg --set-selections

-Pro Tip: If you don’t import the GPG public key into your local package database, APT will install an unofficial MongoDB package.
-This may cause compatibility, security, and legal issues, as well as lack of support.
+Pro Tip: If you don't import the public GPG key to your local package database, APT will install the unofficial MongoDB package.
+This could lead to compatibility, security, and legal issues, as well as lack of support.

 2. Start the MongoDB Service